 Afterward, circle back to Little River near Carthage for a casual dinner at Filly & Colt’s, or head into Pinehurst where the village offers a variety of interesting dining opportunities.

 Day 2: Play Talamore, Shop Southern Pines, and Relax Over Dinner

 Today finds you on the The New Course at Talamore Golf Resort, designed by Rees Jones.
 Want to take your game to an entirely new level?
-Let one of Talamore’s llama caddies carry your bag.
+Check out Talamore’s llama caddies that used to carry your bag.

 After your round, head to the Southern Pines Historic District for a little shopping and lunch.
 Learn more about the history of Southern Pines at the Shaw House (circa 1820), the town’s oldest home that illustrates the daily life of early Scottish settlers.
 Rail service was critical to the development of the Sandhills, so check out the depot, built in 1898 and still serving passengers today via Amtrak.

 Then it’s on to the Weymouth Center for the Arts & Humanities and the North Carolina Literary Hall of Fame.
 Once the home of novelist James Boyd, the center sits on 24 acres surrounded by stately longleaf pines and is listed on the National Register of Historic Places.
 Finish the day with a walk in nearby Weymouth Woods Sandhills Nature Preserve.
 The preserve has nearly 900 acres of wildflowers, wildlife, streams and ponds, more than four miles of hiking trails and an interactive museum.

 Enjoy a relaxing dinner at Chef Warren’s or Ashten’s in Southern Pines.
 Then maybe catch a movie or performance at the Sunrise Theater, which began life as a hardware store in 1898, evolved into a movie theater in the 1940’s and now is a performing arts center.